 Infographic Style Brief¶

-This brief records the shared contract for the five documentation infographics produced from
+This brief records the shared contract for five documentation infographics produced from

 Shared Visual Contract¶